saint-lascivious/haha_cache_go_brrr/README.md

 ## Description

-haha_cache_go_brrr is a cache preloading tool designed for populating the initial and prefetch caches of a recursive resolver such as [Unbound DNS](https://www.nlnetlabs.nl/projects/unbound/about/) configured with a high min-ttl which backs a DNS filter or proxy such as [dnsproxy](https://github.com/AdguardTeam/dnsproxy) or [Pi-hole](https://pi-hole.net/)
+haha_cache_go_brrr is a cache preloading tool designed for populating the initial and prefetch caches of a recursive resolver such as [Unbound DNS](https://www.nlnetlabs.nl/projects/unbound/about/) which backs a DNS filter or proxy such as [dnsproxy](https://github.com/AdguardTeam/dnsproxy) or [Pi-hole](https://pi-hole.net/)

 Under no circumstances should haha_cache_go_brrr  be run against Pi-hole (Pi-hole deliberately maintains a very short min-ttl and performs no cache prefetching), nor should it be run against any resolver endpoint that does not cache, any ISP/third party upstream DNS providers, or in fact any DNS endpoint that you do not control.
 This tool has been designed to support the Unbound DNS resolver by supplying cache pressure and prefetch rules when unbound is functioning as a caching recursive resolver with [large buffers](https://github.com/saint-lascivious/unbound-config/blob/master/use-large-buffers.conf), [cache slabs](https://github.com/saint-lascivious/unbound-config/blob/master/use-optimized-caches.conf), a high [cache-min-ttl](https://github.com/saint-lascivious/unbound-config/blob/master/use-cache-min-ttl.conf), [multiple threads](https://github.com/saint-lascivious/unbound-config/blob/master/use-optimized-threads.conf), [multi-threaded udp](https://github.com/saint-lascivious/unbound-config/blob/master/use-multithreaded-udp.conf) and [libevent](https://github.com/saint-lascivious/unbound-config/blob/master/use-libevent.conf) if the server is expected to process very large amounts of queries.